railsbridge/docs/sites/workshop/more_teacher_training.deck.md

 * Intro to Ruby
 * Front End (HTML, CSS, and a tiny bit of JavaScript).

-First, we get all the necessary technologies onto the students' computers (the InstallFest).
+First, we get all the necessary technologies onto the students' computers (the installfest).

 The next day we break into small groups and work through the curriculum.

 # Typical RailsBridge Schedule
-* Friday, 6-10pm-ish: InstallFest -- installing things over pizza & beer (no formal presentations)
+* Friday, 6-10pm-ish: installfest -- installing things over pizza & beer (no formal presentations)

-	_n.b.: the Front End workshop doesn't have an InstallFest._
+	_n.b.: the Front End workshop doesn't have an installfest._

 * Saturday's schedule, often:
  * 9-9:30am: Check-in, coffee, bagels